Quality improvement program

 Providers may request special cause exemption from the quality improvement program based on specific criteria.
 DHS, the Opioid Prescribing Work Group and partners in the medical community are currently developing the special cause exemption criteria and process.

-Criteria under consideration for special cause exemption include the proportion of a provider’s patient panel with chronic pain, or with very severe, acute pain of extended duration (e.g., burn victims, major orthopedic surgical procedures).
+Criteria under consideration for special cause exemption include the proportion of a provider’s patient panel with chronic pain or with very severe, acute pain of extended duration (e.g., burn victims, major orthopedic surgical procedures).

 Disenrollment from program

 State law (Minn.
 Stat. § 256B.0638) permits DHS to terminate providers who do not demonstrate improvement in opioid prescribing behavior over time.
 The disenrollment thresholds will differ from the quality improvement thresholds and will consider additional factors such as time and degree of improvement.
+DHS does not anticipate that disenrollment related to this program will begin until 2021, at the earliest.
+DHS will work with providers before disenrollment, and providers will be given due process before termination.
+DHS does not anticipate that disenrollment related to this program will begin until 2021 at the earliest.
+DHS will work with providers before disenrollment, and providers will be given due process before termination.